A7med7x7/INEGI-UN-GGIM/Doc.md

        cat_submission['Target_' + str(class_label)] = y_pred_proba_cat[:, i]

 5. Combining Predictions
-   - Predictions from the logistic regression model (logistic_sub) are averaged with the predictions from CatBoost (catBoost_sub), creating an ensemble prediction.
+   - Predictions from part1.ipynb , part2.ipynb,
+are averaged and then again averaged with the predictions from part3.ipynb, creating an ensemble prediction.
-   - The final DataFrame is saved for submission.

-   final = (logistic_sub.drop(columns = ['id']) + catBoost_sub.drop(columns = ['id'])) / 2
-   final.insert(0, 'id', logistic_sub['id'])
-   final.to_csv('mean_logistic_reg_catBoost.csv', index=False)

-   note that this submission is just one part of three notebooks. the other 2 notebooks used Catboost with different approaches
 ### Outputs

-- Log Loss: The notebook prints the Log Loss of the CatBoost model, which is a measure of its performance on the training data.
-- Submission File: A CSV file (mean_logistic_reg_catBoost.csv) is generated with the final predictions.
+- Submission File: A CSV file (mean_of_all.csv) is generated with the final predictions.

 ---